CGnal/python-ci-template/README.md

 # python-docker

-A demo repository for using Docket with python
+A demo repository for using Docker with Python